 Intelligence models

 These models focus on identifying cyber threats using Cyber Threat Intelligence.
-They enable organisations to identify suspicious activities and patterns of behaviour that could indicate the presence of malicious actors, as well as exposed vulnerabilities and open gaps in the network using indicators of compromise obtained from threat intelligence sources.
-They respond to the organisation’s need to detect, monitor and understand threats at its external perimeter in order to neutralise them or respond effectively to their use by cyber criminals.
+They enable organizations to identify suspicious activities and patterns of behavior that could indicate the presence of malicious actors, as well as exposed vulnerabilities and open gaps in the network, using indicators of compromise obtained from threat intelligence sources.
+They address the organization’s need to detect, monitor, and understand threats at its external perimeter to neutralize them or respond effectively to their use by cybercriminals.

 Hypothesis models

-These models focus on the formulation of hypotheses about possible cyber threats.
-They rely on the knowledge and experience of security analysts to develop feasible assumptions about possible attacks and how they could be executed, as well as the vulnerabilities that could be exploited.
-They respond to the organisation’s need to anticipate any type of threat and to proactively adapt to new threats as they emerge.
+These models focus on formulating hypotheses about potential cyber threats.
+They rely on the knowledge and experience of security analysts to develop plausible assumptions about potential attacks, how they could be executed, and the vulnerabilities that could be exploited.
+They respond to the organization’s need to anticipate any threat and proactively adapt to new ones as they emerge.

 Personal models

-These are advanced models that are tailored to the specific needs of an organisation.
-They are based on in-depth knowledge of the corporate environment, weaknesses and particular requirements, and use the organisation’s own data and patterns to identify potential threats.
-They respond to the needs to detect specific threats, to adapt the strategy to its infrastructure and operations, and to optimise organisational resources.
-These models can be run through human teams, advanced Cyber Intelligence platforms that allow customisation of searches, or a combination of both.
+These are advanced models tailored to an organization’s specific needs.
+They are based on in-depth knowledge of the corporate environment, weaknesses, and particular requirements, and use the organization’s own data and patterns to identify potential threats.
+They respond to the need to detect specific threats, adapt the strategy to their infrastructure and operations, and optimize organizational resources.
+These models can be run through human teams, advanced Cyber Intelligence platforms that allow search customization, or a combination of both.

-Find out how Kartos by Enthec helps you in your Threat hunting strategy.
+Discover how Kartos helps you with your threat hunting strategy